BAK2K3/hard-drivers/README.md

 of the page (not the headings) to be scrollable.
 By presenting all information on the screen at once, due to having a minimalistic design, this should produce a powerful emotional response from the user, and would ensure that no information is missed.

 **Package Table**: The Package Table is available on the "About" page and "Enquire" page.
 It provides the user with a full breakdown of the different tiers of packages they can opt into when requesting a quote for their computer.
-The cost and benefits of these packages is explicitly clear, and a full screen-reader only accessibility description is available to explain which benefits are included in which package, and their associated costs.
+The cost and benefits of these packages is explicitly clear, and a full screen-reader only accessibility description is available which explains which benefits are included in which package, and their associated costs.
 The colour design and structural layout of this form is representative to that of the rest of the site to maintain consistency.
 Each benefit contains a tooltip to provide additional information on each package benefit.
 The cost of each tier is made explicitly clear.
 On Modals, the tooltips are on the text of the benefits themselves, while on the Desktop "enquire" page, small icons sit at the end of each benefit that provide this tooltip.

 ### Index.html

-The index page has 3 subheadings at the top of the page and centred.
+The index page has 3 subheadings at the top of the page which are centred.
 Each subheading is short, but combined conveys the ethos and business purpose of the website and company.
 Each subheading has a relevant icon to give users an emotional response to each subheading's content.
 The colour combination of the headings is consistent with that of the main logo of the site.
 The lower half of the page offers a call to action, addressing the user, and incentivising no-risk engagement with the website, further emphasising the ethos and company intention. the lower half also offers a vibrant, visually pleasing laptop, which dynamically resizes to the size and dimensions of the page.
 The image relates to the context and content of the page.
 Viewing this page on a mobile device stacks the content in order of most importance from top to bottom.